inspec/inspec/docs-chef-io/content/inspec/resources/parse_config_file.md

 - May run a command to `stdout`, and then run the test against that output
 - May use options to define how configuration data is to be parsed

+### Option names containing dots

+A possibly unexpected behaviour may occur when attempting to access option names containing dots with `its()`.
+A known behaviour, there are two ways to work around it:

+* Access the option by using the `params` attribute of the returned resource object
+* Since 4.23.9, `its` can be used by passing the option name in a single-element array (cf. examples)

 ## Options

 This resource supports the following options for parsing configuration data.
 Use them in an `options` block stated outside of (and immediately before) the actual test: